-- Do you feel like it takes more for you to achieve the same feeling?
+- Do you feel like it takes more substances for you to achieve the same feeling?

 - Do you crave drugs or alcohol?

-- Does alcohol or drugs interfere with your professional or social life?
+- Do alcohol or drugs interfere with your professional or social life?

 - Do you spend a lot of time and/or money procuring substances?

-Answering these questions may not solve the addiction or depression but it will help lead you down a path of greater understanding.
-That understanding can help you better educate those around you about why addiction and depression coincide and can help you get the necessary support.
+Asking and answering these questions may not solve the addiction or depression but can help lead down a path of greater understanding.
+That understanding can help you better educate those around you about why addiction and depression coincide and/or can help you get the necessary support.

 Can Addiction Make Depression Worse?